-Teenage pregnancy has been persistently high over time, with a slight decline from 45% in 1995 to 31% in 2010.
-25% in 2006 and 24% in 2011 (1806) 1999; 2001; 2006, 2011) The 2011 UDHS statistics indicate that more than a thref (1978) of women aged 2011 by a 2011 UDHS statistics indicate that more than a thref (1978) of women aged 100 years 2010 UDHS were correctly pregnant.
-The median cage at 11st birth for women aged 20-49 years has been table over the years ranging between 18,7 in 2006 and 169 years in 2010, varing by region on by undary rafie Callos, Kidenes aboves that gives the result of the state fastering regions in 2005, compared to other regions, with the South-West region having the forwalt (15%), and Caestrah has the second-lowest at 19%.
-Statistics show patter meltionships between prevery, women's divactation, and teenage pregnancy, with give from the poperts insourced low and with the South-West region baratine from the poperts insourced and with a south-west regions with give from the poperts insourced low and in the selection having tigher rates of howards the south-West (10% and Caestrah (10% and West regelow)).
+Teenage pregnancy has been persistently high over time, with a slight decline from 43% in 1995 to 31% in 2001, 25% in 2006 and 24% in 2011 (UBOS 1995; 2001; 2006, 2011).
+The 2011 UDHS statistics indicate that more than a third (39%) of women aged 20-49 years gave birth by age 18, and more than half (63%) have had their first birth by age 20; 30.7% were currently pregnant.
+The median age at first birth for women aged 20-49 years has been stable over the years ranging between 18.7 in 2006 and 18.9 years in 2011, varying by region and by urban/rural locality.
+Evidence shows that girls from rural areas (24%) give birth earlier than girls from urban areas (21%).
+Teenage pregnancies are high in the East-Central, Eastern, and Karamoja (North-Eastern) regions at 30%, compared to other regions, with the South-West region having the lowest (15%), and Central has the second-lowest at 19%.
+Statistics show a positive relationship between poverty, women's education, and teenage pregnancy, with girls from the poorest households and with no education having higher rates of pregnancy (34% and 45%, respectively) compared to those from the wealthiest households and with secondary education (16% and 16% respectively).

-CONSEQUENCES OF CHILD MARRIAGE AND TEENAGE Pregnancy
+CONSEQUENCES OF CHILD MARRIAGE AND TEENAGE PREGNANCY

-Child maringa affects all aspects of a child's like and violates children's rights, are recognized globally and nationally.
-It exposes children, specially grint, to multiple violanziabilities and significantly impacts the development of their capabilities.
-Child and the special of the special part of the special development of grin, including their education payrhological webleng, and the general development of grin, including their education populations.
-Livdens hows that depels the Government's support and implementation of Universal Primary Education (UPE) and Universal Secondary Education (URE), which is and of school.
+Child marriage affects all aspects of a child's life and violates children's rights, as recognized globally and nationally.
+It exposes children, especially girls, to multiple vulnerabilities and significantly impacts the development of their capabilities.
+Child marriage and adolescent pregnancies are interlinked with significant negative consequences on girls' physical and psychological wellbeing; and the general development of girls, including their education opportunities and outcomes.
+Evidence shows that despite the Government's support and implementation of Universal Primary Education (UPE) and Universal Secondary Education (USE), which has expanded access to education for Ugandans, many girls are increasingly dropping out of school.

-WOMEN WHO MARRIED BEFORE THE AGE OF 14 WERE LESS LIKELY TO MAKE DECISIONS IN THEIR HOUSEHOLDS COMPARED TO THOSE WHO MARRIED At the Age of 15 or Older.
-UDRS DATA.
-RUBIN ET AL. (2003)
+WOMEN WHO MARRIED BEFORE THE AGE OF 14

+WERE LESS LIKELY TO MAKE DECISIONS IN THEIR

+HOUSEHOLDS COMPARED TO THOSE WHO MARRIED

+AT THE AGE OF 15 OR OLDER.

+UDHS DATA, RUBIN ET AL. (2009)